Contact Us

 I am a Social & Environmental Justice warrior.
 To me this means honoring all ways of knowing and being.
 I work to create an environment which is safe and supportive and within which the magnificent variety of human experience and difference is celebrated.
 This includes ways of being and knowing that are connected to spirituality, the earth, the environment, nature… everything in an interconnected web of beauty.
 Social Justice includes challenging and breaking down systemic and personal barriers to individuals and groups so that everyone has the ability to realize their own dreams.

 I am an Instructional Designer and instructor.
 I am an instructor in the School of Culture, Gender and Social Justice and Kinesiology and Health.
 As an Instructional Designer I teach and work with faculty in the area of technology as an inclusive pedagogy.
 I have taught numerous workshops on diverse instructional topics as well as inclusive pedagogy.
 I especially enjoy working with faculty, helping them create and master tools and techniques to assist them in actively and inclusively engaging their students for deeper learning.
 Since starting at UW in 2007 I have been involved with many projects including receiving several grants in areas of Gamification, Podcasting, and Open Educational Resources.
-I have also initiated many projects including TIE (Teaching Instructional Excellence), the Diversity, Equity, and Inclusion Certification, Distance Education Certification, TNT Teaching with Impact, among others.
-I have been asked to be a guest speaker in a variety of areas in distance education, teaching with technology, and inclusive pedagogy.
+I have also initiated many projects including TIE (Teaching Instructional Excellence), the Diversity, Equity, and Inclusion Certification, Online Education Certification, TNT Teaching with Impact, among others.
+I have been asked to be a guest speaker in a variety of areas in online education, teaching with technology, and inclusive pedagogy.

 I am passionate about what I do and inspired every day by the students, athletes, faculty, and staff with whom I work.